How Should I Feel About My Loved One's "Digital Remains?"

-As a bereaved person, perhaps you have more agency there too, especially if you commit to not giving yourself 'dirty pain' by judging yourself or self-imposing 'shoulds'.
+As a bereaved person, perhaps you have more agency there too, especially if you commit to not giving yourself "dirty pain" by judging yourself or self-imposing "shoulds."
 As researcher Morna O'Connor writes in Digital Afterlife: Death Matters in a Digital Age (2020), just like everything else in grief, the impact and significance of digital afterlives is not uniform or predictable.
-Digital afterlives do not 'export simply into grievers' experience' (p.
+Digital afterlives do not "export simply into grievers' experience" (p.
 52).
 Each griever relates to the digital objects left behind by the deceased in their own way.

-We continue our bonds with the dead not just on our phones, but in our memory.
+We continue our bonds with the dead not just on our phones, but in our memories.
 Those gone before continue on not just in digital data, but as embodied in our narratives and actions.
 In these ways, the dead have stayed with us since the beginning of time, and although the digital age has changed much, it has not changed that.

 Bonanno, G. (2010).
 The Other Side of Sadness: What the New Science of Bereavement Tells Us About Life After Loss.
 New York: Basic Books.